ken-duck/lift-staging-test/ken/testing.md

 Sup

+What the heck
-markdown comment
+This is a markdown comment

-markdown code snippet
+This is a great big markdown code snippet